olgadk7/olgadk7.github.io/_posts/2018-01-10-reading-list-1998lecun.markdown

 permalink: blog/reading-list-1998lecun
 ---

-### *This is the first post in Reading List series where I recap important papers as part of continuing my data science education.*
+***This is the first post in Reading List series where I recap important papers as part of continuing my data science education.***

+## Gradient_Based Learning Applied to Document Recognition by Y. LeCun, L. Bottou, Y. Bengio and P.Haffner.

-I start with the 1998 Yann LeCun study as it advances a **deep learning** class that is essentially computers’ vision and hearing, enabling real-life applications such as safe self-driving cars and reading of radiology images.
+I start with this paper as it advances a **deep learning** class that is essentially computers’ vision and hearing, enabling real-life applications such as safe self-driving cars and reading of radiology images.

 In discussing solutions to high-dimensional **pattern recognition**, ie handwritten character or speech, the paper shows that **automatic** learning machines that operate directly on pixel images are more accurate than **hand-crafted** individually designed feature extraction modules.